Conflicts of Interest in Research

 - Severance of the relationships that create actual or potential Conflicts of Interest as a result of the Significant Financial Interest.

-- The Institutional Official shall sign the Financial Interest Disclosure Form when s/he is satisfied that there is no Conflict of Interest or that the Conflict of Interest has been appropriately managed, reduced, or eliminated.
+E. The Institutional Official shall sign the Financial Interest Disclosure Form when the official is satisfied that there is no Conflict of Interest or that the Conflict of Interest has been appropriately managed, reduced, or eliminated.

-- NYIT shall establish a Committee on Objectivity in Research.
+F. NYIT OSPAR shall establish an ad hoc Committee on Objectivity in Research which may be advised by the Office of the General Counsel.
 In the event that the Institutional Official and the Investigator do not agree on either the existence of a Conflict of Interest or on procedures that will insure that a Conflict of Interest is managed, reduced, or eliminated, the Institutional Official shall refer the matter to the Committee on Objectivity in Research.
 The Committee shall make a decision after reviewing the research proposal and the Financial Interest Disclosure Form, and, if the Committee sees fit, after meeting with the Investigator.
 In the event that the Committee determines that a Conflict of Interest does not exist or has been appropriately managed, reduced, or eliminated, the Chair of the Committee shall indicate so in writing to the Institutional Official and Investigator.

-- The Institutional Official shall maintain Financial Interest Disclosure Forms and all records of action taken for not less than 3 years after the latest of:
+B. The Institutional Official shall maintain Financial Interest Disclosure Forms and all records of action taken for not less than 7 years after the latest of:

 - Conclusion of the Research